 Humberto has worked with the criminal justice system, the Department of Children and Family Services, the Department of Human Services, and the private sector.
 He began his career as a counselor aide at Salvation Army and then moved on to work with Healthcare Alternative Systems.
 He began in the residential program as a substance abuse counselor and was later offered an opportunity to work with court involved individuals at Cook County Jail’s Daily Reporting Center.
 This involved working with young males who were awaiting trial.
 After eight years with HAS, Humberto joined TASC where he worked in the “Temporary Assistance for Needy Families” program as a Field Supervisor overseeing the North and Westside Department of Human Services offices providing assessment and referral services and worked in the “Recovery Coach Program” with clients who were DCFS involved.
 In 2006, he joined New Hope Recovery Center where he has been a primary counselor providing case management services to our clients and their family members.

 Greg Cox graduated from the University of Wisconsin-Madison with a Bachelor of Science in Psychology in 2012.
 He received his Master of Social Work from Loyola University Chicago in 2014.
-Greg is a member of the National Association of Social Workers (NASW).
-His areas of interest within the addiction field include working with the emerging adult population, the LGBTQI community, shame-based trauma, and other mental health issues.
+Greg is a member of the National Association of Social Workers (NASW) and a Certified Problem and Compulsive Gambling Counselor.
+His areas of interest within the addiction field include working with the emerging adult population, the LGBTQI community, compulsive gambling, shame-based trauma, and other mental health issues.

 Greg has contributed a tremendous amount of research to New Hope Recovery Center’s Addiction Journal before joining the New Hope team as a Primary Counselor.
 He is also currently working on restructuring our emerging adult program to provide optimal services for our young demographic and their families.